Tractable Approximate Gaussian Inference for Bayesian Neural Networks: Gaussian Approximation for BNN

-The development of statements (\ref{eq1}-\ref{eq4}) is presented in the Appendix \ref{Appendix:A}.
-In this paper, we define the \emph{Gaussian multiplication approximation} as the approximation of the probability density function (PDF) for any product term $X_{i}X_{j}$ by a Gaussian whose first two moments are defined by Equations (\ref{eq1}-\ref{eq4}).
+For instance, let $\bm{X}=[X_1~\ldots~X_4]^{\intercal}\sim\mathcal{N}(\bm{x};\bm{\mu},\mathbf{\Sigma})$ be a generic vector of Gaussian random variables, where $\bm{\mu}$ is the mean vector and $\mathbf{\Sigma}$ is the covariance matrix, then the following statements hold, The development of statements (\ref{eq1}--\ref{eq4}) is presented in the Appendix \ref{Appendix:A}.
+In this paper, we define the \emph{Gaussian multiplication approximation} as the approximation of the probability density function (PDF) for any product term $X_{i}X_{j}$ by a Gaussian whose first two moments are defined by Equations (\ref{eq1}--\ref{eq4}).
 With this approximation, we can now employ $X_{i}X_{j}$ along with the random state vector ${\bm{X}}$ in affine functions.
-It allows propagating the uncertainty from the input covariates and prior knowledge on weight and bias parameter through a FNN.
+This allows propagating the uncertainty from the input covariates and prior knowledge on weight and bias parameter through a FNN.

-Figure \ref{FIG:GMA_CLT}a illustrates the passage from the activation units $\bm{A}^{(j)}$, to a subsequent hidden unit $\bm{Z}^{(j+1)}_i$.
-Figure \ref{FIG:GMA_CLT}b-d compare the true theoretical PDF with those obtained using the GMA for different number of activation unit $\mathtt{A}$, under the assumption that both $A^{(j)}_k\sim\mathcal{N}(a^{(j)}_k;\mu,\sigma^2)$, $W^{(j)}_{i,k}\sim\mathcal{N}(w^{(j)}_{i,k};\mu,\sigma^2)$ and $b^{(j)}_i=0$.
-This shows that even if the GMA is a crude approximation for the Chi-square PDF resulting from the product of two Gaussians, when several of these product terms are added, the result quickly tends to a Gaussian PDF as expected from the central limit theorem.